turbowookie/turbo-wookie/readme.md

 Eventually (hopefully) we'll put together an executable, complete with the frontend, so you don't have to manually build all that stuff.

+Turbo Wookie assumes you're running it in a directory with a `config.yaml` file with the required keys for Turbo Wookie.
+If you aren't, you can specify the location of a config file using the `-config` flag (like this: `go run server.go -config /path/to/config.yaml`).

 ## How can I play with it?

 You need the same things installed as before, in addition to [Dartium](https://www.dartlang.org/tools/dartium/), a Chromium build that can run unconverted Dart code, if you want to play with the frontend.

-The only difference between the above steps for getting Turbo Wookie running is that when you run the server, you might want to use one of our two flags:
+The only difference between the above steps for getting Turbo Wookie running is that when you run the server, you might want to use one of our three flags:

-- `-dart` will serve up the unconverted dart code (the `frontend/turbo_wookie/web` directory instead of the `frontend/turbo_wookie/build` directory).
+- `-dart` (bool) will serve up the unconverted dart code (the `frontend/turbo_wookie/web` directory instead of the `frontend/turbo_wookie/build` directory).
-- `-nompd` will *not* start MPD with the server, it'll assume you've started MPD already.
+- `-nompd` (bool) will *not* start MPD with the server, it'll assume you've started MPD already.
+If you don't start MPD and use this flag, bad things will happen (as in, the server won't start because it won't be able to talk to MPD).
+- `-config` (string) will specify a specific config file.
+If you don't include the config flag, it will assume there's a config file in your current working directory.

-Using the flags is easy, even if you're using `go run`, just append them to the end of the command (as in `go run server.go -dart -nompd`).
+Using the flags is easy, even if you're using `go run`, just append them to the end of the command (as in `go run server.go -dart -config /path/to/config.yaml -nompd`).

 Everything is fairly well documented.